LearnWeb3DAO/NFT-Collection/README.md

         // Whitelist contract instance
         IWhitelist whitelist;

-        // boolean to keep track of when presale started bool public presaleStarted;
+        // boolean to keep track of whether presale started or not bool public presaleStarted;

         // timestamp for when presale would end